PORRIDGE-ZOU/PORRIDGE-ZOU/README.md

 ######

 - 🤔 I am a CS+Music majors + Game Design minor freshman at Cornell University.
-- 👯 I’m looking to collaborate on Game Projects!
+- 👯 I’m looking for collaboration on Game Projects!
 - 📫 How to reach me: hz252@cornell.edu
 - 💡 I am also interested in musicking and reading.
 - [LinkedIn](https://www.linkedin.com/in/haoxuan-zou-b8227721a/)